nsat/space-services-user-guide/tutorials/aoi/Readme.md

 ## Norad Catalog Number

 The Norad Catalog Number (Norad Id) is needed to to look up the TLE.
-It can be looked up from a range of websites, i.e. [n2yo.com⤴](https://www.n2yo.com/).
+It can be looked up from a range of websites, e.g. [n2yo.com⤴](https://www.n2yo.com/).
 Spire also provides this information - the Tasking API returns the Norad Id of satellites available to the user:

 <aside class="notice">Replace [YOUR_AUTH_TOKEN] as needed.</aside>